Parent Resource Hub

 A parent/guardian must call the attendance office each time the student is absent.
 Calls should be made between 8:00 a.m. and 8:45 a.m.
 When students return to school after being absent, they must bring a note with the student’s full name included in the note, signed by their parent/guardian, giving the reason for the absence and noting the specific dates of absences.
 A medical form from the student’s doctor attesting to treatment may also suffice when appropriate.
 Without this note, the student may not be allowed into class or may be required to serve detention until the note is produced.
 Notes are required for both absences and tardiness but do not necessarily excuse absences or tardiness.
 The Principal may ask for further clarification regarding student absenteeism.

-Unexcused Absences, such as truancy, will result in an in-school suspension from the Associate Principal of Student Life or Principal.
+Unexcused Absences, such as truancy, will result in an in-school suspension from the Dean of Students or Principal.

 Daily attendance in each class is required.
 Classes missed do not relieve students of the work covered in those classes.
 Ordinarily, assignments and homework posted on Schoology are expected to be completed on time.
 Students absent from any and all classes FIFTEEN times during a semester for any reason are ordinarily ineligible for semester credit.
-Each individual case will be reviewed by the Associate Principal of Student Life, in consultation with the Principal, who will make the final decision relative to semester credit.
+Each individual case will be reviewed by the Dean of Students, in consultation with the Principal, and the Principal will make the final decision relative to semester credit.
 Excessive Absence letters will be sent to parents on a regular basis from the Attendance Clerk.

 A student participating in any co-curricular event must be in school for one-half of all classes to participate in any co-curricular event that day.
 Lack of attendance on a Friday means forfeiting participation in weekend co-curricular activities.